 In May 2016, DOE proposed to cover rotary air compressors ≥ 1 and ≤ 500 horsepower, driven by brushless electric motors, and with operating pressures ≥ 31 and ≤ 225 pounds per square inch gauge.
 The scope of the rulemaking covers bare compressor, driver (motor), equipment associated with the driver, and other ancillary equipment.
-In December 2016, DOE completed a final rule although they did not publish the final rule in the Federal Register so it is not in effect.
-Several organizations filed a lawsuit to compel DOE to publish the rule.
+In December 2016, DOE completed a final rule.
+DOE held up the publication of the standard three years until a court required them to release it in early 2020.

 California, Colorado, Vermont, and Washington adopted the final DOE standards as state standards with a compliance date of January 1, 2022.